dracupid/nobone/readme.md

 #### Run Script

-Such as `nobone app.js`, `nobone app.coffee`.
+Such as `nb app.js`, `nb app.coffee`.
 It will run the script and if the script changed, it will automatically restart it.

-You can use `nobone -w off app.js` to turn off the watcher.
+You can use `nb -w off app.js` to turn off the watcher.
-You can pass a json to the watch list `nobone -w '["a.js", "b.js"]' app.js`.
+You can pass a json to the watch list `nb -w '["a.js", "b.js"]' app.js`.
 Any of watched file changed, the program will be restarted.

 #### Static Folder Server

-Such as `nobone /home/`, it will open a web server for you to browse the folder content.
+Such as `nb /home/`, it will open a web server for you to browse the folder content.
 As you edit the html file in the folder, nobone will live reload the content for you.
 For css or image file change, it won't refresh the whole page, only js file change will trigger the page reload.

 You can use url query `?source` and url hash `#L` to view a source file.